 - Image-guided radiation therapy (IGRT).
 The University of Chicago is one of the first hospitals in the country to provide IGRT.
 In IGRT, advanced imaging and treatment technology is combined to more precisely identify a tumor’s position in order to provide the most accurate delivery of radiation dose to the tumor.

-Our mutli-modal system can be used to treat benign and malignant brain tumors, as well as other neurological conditions, such as arteriovenous malformations and trigeminal neuralgia.
+Our multi-modal system can be used to treat benign and malignant brain tumors, as well as other neurological conditions, such as arteriovenous malformations (AVM) and trigeminal neuralgia.

 Our brain tumor experts may recommend systemic therapy as an effective cancer treatment strategy.
 With systemic therapies, medication is delivered via bloodstream to destroy and prevent the growth, spread or recurrence of cancer cells throughout the body.
 Individualized brain tumor treatment plans may include some form of systemic therapy, such as: